 (Afghanistan bis Zimbabwe) to her.
 She has recorded for Capstone,

-Centaur, Innova, and Electric Music Collective.
+Centaur, Innova, New Focus, and Electric Music Collective.